arafat36/arafat36/README.md

 - 👋 Hi, I’m @arafat36
-- 👀 I’m interested in React
+- 👀 I’m interested in React & Frontend development
 - 🌱 I’m currently learning TDD with React
 // - 💞️ I’m looking to collaborate on ...
 // - 📫 How to reach me ...